Arrive in London and transfer to your hotel.

 This morning we travel to Bath by private coach.

 Today we gain some true insights into Jane Austen's Regency town of Bath as we explore the streets that feature as backdrops in both Northanger Abbey and Persuasion.
-Highlights of our guided walk include: the exterior of No. 4 Sydney Place (the house in which Jane lived from 1801 to 1804); the spectacular Georgian terraces of the Royal Crescent and the Circus and the Bath Assembly Rooms.
+Highlights of our guided walk include: the exterior of No. 4 Sydney Place (the house in which Jane lived from 1801 to 1804); the spectacular Georgian terraces of the Royal Crescent and the Circus as well as the Bath Assembly Rooms.

 This evening you are at leisure.